There are many pilgrim paths to Santiago but none is more soulful or significant than the Portuguese Way.

 Single supplement £120

 Single person travelling alone £880 (includes single room supplement)

-This self-guided walking holiday is available all year except Christmas and New Year and commence on any day to suit personal travel arrangements.
+This self-guided walking holiday is available from March to November and can commence on any day to suit personal travel arrangements.

 Day 1 – Arrival in Porto and overnight – Hotel *** B and B.

 Day 2 – Porto – Matosinhos – Vila do Conde

 From Porto to Matosinhos beach by tramway.
 Walk along the wild Atlantic sandy beaches and historic sites like the archaeological remains of Castro S.Paio, which date from the Iron age.22 kms/13.75 miles.
 Overnight Vila Do Conde – Hotel *** B and B.

 Day 3 – Vila do Conde to Barcelos